Finishing Your Novel Workshop

 Led by Carol Plum-Ucci

 Stuck?
 This workshop is for writers who are mired in a long prose piece and need a spark to advance.
 If you’re serious about publishing your novel and want to overcome the changing dynamics of the industry, this is the workshop for you.
 The motivating workshop leader will coach you with exercises, analyses and thoughtful encouragement.
 She will discuss steps for finishing your manuscript and the process of finding an agent.
-Be ready to submit up to 20 pages of your novel plus a 2-page synopsis by Dec.
+Be ready to submit up to 20 pages (no more than 7,000 words, double-spaced with 1″ margins and a 12 point font) of your novel plus a 2-page synopsis by Dec.
 20. If you register after this date, no problem–just submit your work within a week of registering.
 The workshop leader and participants will read each submission before the Getaway.
 There is a $200 surcharge for this workshop.